aleks247/tli-spawnselector/README.md

 end)
 ```

-*

-Then Go To [qb-spawn/client.lua] Then Go To The Event `qb-spawn:client:setupSpawns` And Replace It With This
+Then Go To [qb-spawn/client.lua] Then Go To The Event `qb-spawn:client:setupSpawns` And Replace It With This:

 ```
 RegisterNetEvent('qb-spawn:client:setupSpawns', function(cData, new, apps)
     if not new then
-         TriggerEvent('fs-spawnselector:set')
+         TriggerEvent('tli-spawnselector:set')
     elseif new then
         SendNUIMessage({
             action = "setupAppartements",